eastgenomics/eggd_apheleia/README.md

 The app takes one non-optional input argument, hydra_input_project, which is the name or object ID of a DNAnexus project.

 It returns as output a single .tsv file, which lists the mean coverage values for exons 3, 5 and 27, the ratios described above, and whether or not each ratio is above the threshold, for each sample in the project which has an exon_stats.tsv file.
 If a file is archived, no data will be returned.

+The final column in the output workbook lists whether any of exons 3, 5 or 27 have less than 90% coverage at 250x, which is a QC threshold used in the Uranus pipeline.

 ## References